Tripteesahu/oibsip_2/README.md

 # oibsip_2
-In this ATM Interface the the user has to enter his user id and pin.After entering these details successfully we can use the ATM.In this we can perform the following operations:

-Transactions History
-Withdraw
-Deposit
-Transfer
-Quit
+In this the player will guess a number between 1 to 100.
+Computer will tell if the number entered matches the guessed number or it is higher/lower than the generated number.
+The user is having 5 attempts to guess the number.
+When the player win or loose the game then computer will show the sc